ntnhut/LeetSolve/docs/source/Linked_List/160_Intersection_of_Two_Linked_Lists.md

         lengthB++;
         nodeB = nodeB->next;
     }
-    if (nodeA != nodeB) {
+    // not the same tail -> no intersection if (nodeA != nodeB) {
         return nullptr;
     }
     nodeA = headA;
     nodeB = headB;
+    // find the nodeA in listA and nodeB in listB
-    while (lengthA > lengthB) {
+    // that make two lists have the same length while (lengthA > lengthB) {
         nodeA = nodeA->next;
         lengthA--;